Courseiva

 • E.Use Azure Advisor recommendations as the source of telemetry.

-Why A: Option A is correct because diagnostic settings on a storage account can be configured to send resource logs (such as storage write operations, including details of failed writes) to a Log Analytics workspace.
+Why A: Diagnostic settings on a storage account can be configured to send resource logs (such as storage write operations, including details of failed writes) to a Log Analytics workspace.
 This allows the team to investigate write failures directly from the storage account's telemetry.
+Additionally, the subscription Azure Activity log contains subscription-level events such as role assignment changes, and exporting it to the same workspace enables investigation of those changes.

 This AZ-104 practice question is part of Courseiva's free Microsoft certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the AZ-104 exam.